targoo/mariquecalcus_drupal_demo/sites/all/modules/contrib/honeypot/README.txt

 ------

-The Honeypot module was originally developed by Jeff Geerling of Midwestern Mac, LLC (midwesternmac.com), and sponsored by Flocknote (flocknote.com).
+The Honeypot module was originally developed by Jeff Geerling of Midwestern Mac, LLC (midwesternmac.com), and sponsored by flockNote (flocknote.com).